r1chardj0n3s/angboard/README.md

 Tabular Data
 ============

-Three angularjs modules for table support have been tried:
+A bunch of angularjs modules for table support have been tried:

 1. ngTable, which is very cumbersome to use, requiring a bunch of manual boilerplate in the controller for each table.